sisiyao/ClosestCities/README.md

 #Overview

-Hired currently operates in 16 cities around the globe: Los Angeles, San Francisco, Boston, New York, Washington, Seattle, Austin, Chicago, San Diego, Denver, London, Toronto, Sydney, Melbourne, Paris, and Singapore.

-This program determines which two of these cities are geographically closest to each other​, “as the crow flies”.
+CompanyX operates in 16 cities globally.
+This program determines which two of these cities are geographically closest to each other​, as the crow flies.

 This program uses:
 - Geocode gem to convert city names to latitude and longitude